asqwerty666/acenip/doc/XNATACE.md

             %sbjs = xget_subjects(host, jsession, project);

+- xget\_sbj\_id

+    Get the subject's ID if the subject label inside a project is known.
+    Sometimes I need to do this and is not difficult to implement

+    usage:

+            $sbj_id = xget(host, jsession, project, subject_label);

 - xget\_sbj\_data

-    Get the subjects metadata.
-Not too
-    much interesting but to extract
-    the subject label.
+    Get the subject's metadata.
+Not too much interesting but to extract the subject label.

     usage: